mr5z/ExLang/README.md

 ---

+# Defaults

+## `dto`
+- Fields are public read-only properties by default
+- Always immutable
+- Always sealed: cannot be inherited under any circumstance
+- Stack-allocated
+- Automatically serializable

+## `object`
+- Fields are private by default, exposed only via explicit properties
+- Always immutable
+- Sealed by default.
+Use `@Extensible` to allow inheritance
+- Can implement contracts via `@Implements`, but cannot be a module binding target

+## `contract`
+- Signatures only: no fields, no definitions, no default implementations
+- Cannot be instantiated directly

+## `service`
+- Fields are private by default, exposed only via explicit properties
+- Mutable
+- Sealed by default.
+Use `@Extensible` to allow inheritance
+- DI-managed: participates in dependency injection via module bindings
+- Identified by reference, not by value

+---

 # Declaration Types

 ## DTO

 A `dto` is pure data.
 No behavior, no dependencies, no identity.
 Two DTOs with the same values are the same thing.
-DTOs are immutable by default and are stack-allocated.
-The compiler handles memory automatically with no developer involvement.
+All fields are implicitly public read-only properties.
+DTOs are always sealed and cannot be inherited.

 ```
 dto Point {